astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 #### CLIP guidance

-With CLIP guidance the classifier is replaced with a **CLIP model** (abbreviation for **C**ontrastive **L**anguage-**I**mage **P**re-training).
-CLIP was originally a separate auxiliary model to rank the results from generative model, called **DALL·E**.
+With CLIP guidance the classifier is replaced with a [**CLIP**](https://arxiv.org/pdf/2103.00020.pdf) **model** (abbreviation for **C**ontrastive **L**anguage-**I**mage **P**re-training).
+CLIP was originally a separate auxiliary model to rank the results from generative model, called [**DALL·E**](https://arxiv.org/pdf/2102.12092.pdf).
 DALL·E was the first public system capable of creating images based on a textual description from OpenAI, however it was not a diffusion model and is therefore out of the scope for this post.
 DALL·E's name is a portmanteau of the names of animated robot Pixar character WALL-E and the Spanish surrealist artist Salvador Dalí.

 The idea behind CLIP is fairly simple:

 - Take two encoders, one for a text snippet and another one for an image
-- Collect a sufficiently large dataset of image-text pairs (e.g. 400 million scraped from the Internet in the [original paper](https://arxiv.org/pdf/2103.00020.pdf))
+- Collect a sufficiently large dataset of image-text pairs (e.g. 400 million scraped from the Internet in the paper)
 - Train the model in a contrastive fashion: it must produce high similarity score for an image and a text from the same pair and a low similarity score for mismatched image and text.

 ![CLIP]({{'/assets/img/clip-arch.png'|relative_url}})